Otitis Media With Effusion Workup

 MRI

-Magnetic resonance imaging (MRI) is particularly useful in the workup for soft-tissue masses that may be contributing to middle ear effusions (MEE) because of its superior ability to delineate borders within soft tissues and help determine the extent of potential intracranial extension (often helpful in nasopharyngeal masses).
-In addition, MRI and its closely associated variants of magnetic resonance venography (MRV) and magnetic resonance arteriography (MRA) demonstrate complications such as thrombosis of the intracranial sinuses very well.
-However, when intracranial extension is present, either from invasion from the nasopharynx or the temporal bone, CT scanning helps define the bony anatomy more specifically and should be used in conjunction with MRI.
+Magnetic resonance imaging (MRI) is particularly useful in the workup for soft-tissue masses that may be contributing to middle ear effusions (MEE) because of its superior ability to delineate borders within soft tissues and to help determine the extent of potential intracranial extension (often useful in nasopharyngeal masses).
+In addition, MRI and its closely associated variants magnetic resonance venography (MRV) and magnetic resonance arteriography (MRA) demonstrate complications such as thrombosis of the intracranial sinuses very well.
+However, when intracranial extension is present, either from invasion from the nasopharynx or the temporal bone, CT scanning helps to define the bony anatomy more specifically and should be used in conjunction with MRI.

 Tympanometry